-She plays an important commercial role in terms of welcoming and seeing off guests.
-She must be very attentive to customers and have excellent communication skills.
-She is an ambassador for the restaurant, representing its image.
-She must encourage customer loyalty.
-She is responsible for bookings, the cloakroom, cigarettes and toilets.
-She is answerable to the restaurant's director and manager for her work.
+They play an important commercial role in terms of welcoming and seeing off guests.
+They must be very attentive to customers and have excellent communication skills.
+They are an ambassador for the restaurant, representing its image.
+They must encourage customer loyalty.
+They are responsible for bookings, the cloakroom, cigarettes and toilets.
+They are answerable to the restaurant's director and manager for their work.

 OUR JOBS THE IN KITCHEN